heyannag/Project_2_TLLDL/README.md

 # Topic
 "1033" Program Transfers Since Ferguson
-Analyzing the transfers made by the Defense Logistics Agency to local law enforcement since the protests in Ferguson, Missouri in August 2014.
+Analyzing the transfers made by the Defense Logistics Agency to local law enforcement since the protests in Ferguson, Missouri in August 2014 in support of a BuzzFeed News story, published on June 4, 2020.
+See below for details.

-The DLA is a sub-agency of the Department of Defense; it provides equipment to local law enforcement agencies through its Law Enforcement Support Office.
-The program is commonly referred to as the "1033" program due to the statute that enabled it in 1997.
+The DLA is a sub-agency of the Department of Defense; it provides equipment to local law enforcement agencies [through its Law Enforcement Support Office](https://www.dla.mil/DispositionServices/Offers/Reutilization/LawEnforcement/PublicInformation/).
+The program is commonly referred to as the ["1033" program](https://www.dla.mil/DispositionServices/Offers/Reutilization/LawEnforcement/ProgramFAQs.aspx) due to the statute that enabled it in 1997.

 # Technologies
 * Python3